 Scoop out of the processor; if you have reserved some crunchy nuts, put the nut butter into a bowl, add the crunchy nuts and beat together.
 Then spoon the butter into sterilised jars.

-Keeps in a cool place for up to 6 weeks.
+- In sterilised jar somewhere cool for up to 6 weeks.